-As of December 31, 2010, we had \$3.0 million of future tax benefits related to \$63.0 million of available state net operating loss carryforwards ("NOLs") which expire between 2012 and 2030.
-A valuation allowance of \$0.6 million has been recorded against net deferred tax assets of state NOLs.
-We recorded a decrease in valuation allowances of \$1.1 million for the year ended December 31, 2010.
-A deferred tax asset for state NOLs, net of related valuation allowance, of \$2.4 million reflects our conclusion that it is likely that this asset will be realized based upon expected future earnings in certain subsidiaries.
+As of December 31, 2011, we had \$4.6 million of future tax benefits related to \$99.6 million of available state net operating loss carryforwards ("NOLs") which expire between 2012 and 2031.
+A valuation allowance of \$4.0 million has been recorded against net deferred tax assets of state NOLs and other state deferred tax assets.
+We recorded an increase in valuation allowances of \$3.4 million for the year ended December 31, 2011.
+A deferred tax asset for state NOLs, net of related valuation allowance, of \$1.7 million reflects our conclusion that it is likely that this asset will be realized based upon expected future earnings in certain subsidiaries.
 We update this assessment of the realizability of deferred tax assets relating to state net NOLs annually.

-As of December 31, 2009 and 2010, approximately \$0.4 million and \$0.5 million, respectively, of unrecognized tax benefits, if recognized in future periods, would impact our effective tax rate.
+As of December 31, 2011 and 2010, approximately \$0.5 million and \$0.5 million, respectively, of unrecognized tax benefits, if recognized in future periods, would impact our effective tax rate.
 This liability is included in "Other Long-Term Liabilities" in the consolidated balance sheets.
 We do not expect that the total amount of unrecognized tax benefits will significantly increase or decrease within the next twelve months.

 We recognize potential interest and penalties related to unrecognized tax benefits in income tax expense.
-During the years ended December 31, 2008 and 2009, we recognized approximately \$0.1 million and \$0.1 million in interest and penalties.
-We did not recognize any interest or penalties during the year ended December 31, 2010.
-We had approximately \$0.3 million and \$0.3 million for the payment of interest and penalties accrued at December 31, 2009 and 2010, respectively.
-Our tax records are subject to review by the Internal Revenue Service for the 2007 tax year forward and by various state authorities for the 2002 tax year forward.
+We did not recognize any interest or penalties during the years ended December 31, 2011 and 2010.
+We had accrued approximately \$0.3 million and \$0.3 million for the payment of interest and penalties at December 31, 2011 and 2010, respectively.
+Our tax records are subject to review by the Internal Revenue Service for the 2008 tax year forward and by various state authorities for the 2003 tax year forward.
 We are currently under examination for our U.S. federal income taxes for the 2009 tax year.